ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 ![](/resources/7-04-sundogs-random-dots/1-parallelogram-diagram.png){image align="center"}

-You can test this by playing around with the interactive graphic on this page on [Math Open Reference website](https://www.mathopenref.com/parallelograminscribed.html).
+You can test this by playing around with the interactive graphic on this page on [Math Open Reference website](https://www.mathopenref.com/parallelograminscribed.html){target="_blank"}.
 You can drag the four orange dots wherever you want, and it automatically generates the first quadrilateral, the midpoints and the second internal quadrilateral, which is always a parallelogram.

 ## 2. Sundogs over Sweden

-I spotted this on a NASA website called [Astronomy Picture of the Day](https://apod.nasa.gov/apod/ap180101.html), even though it is a video, not a picture.
+I spotted this on a NASA website called [Astronomy Picture of the Day](https://apod.nasa.gov/apod/){target="_blank"}, even though it is a video, not a picture.
 It shows the Sun as it was observed in Sweden in 2017.

 @[youtube](6c0wTtq4xDM?rel=0)

-According to the NASA website, the Sun looks weird because it the air is full of ice crystals, which behave like millions of tiny lenses:
+According to the NASA website, the Sun looks weird because the air is full of ice crystals, which behave like millions of tiny lenses:

 _“Water may freeze in the atmosphere into small, flat, six-sided, ice crystals.
 As these crystals flutter to the ground, much time is spent with their faces flat and parallel to the ground.
 An observer may find themselves in the same plane as many of the falling ice crystals near sunrise or sunset.
 During this alignment, each crystal can act like a miniature lens, refracting sunlight into our view and creating phenomena like “parhelia”, the technical term for sundogs.
 Visible in the centre is the most direct image of the Sun, while two bright sundogs glow prominently from both the left and the right.
 Also visible is the bright 22-degree halo -- as well as the rarer and much fainter 46-degree halo –  also created by sunlight reflecting off of atmospheric ice crystals.”_